Trout Lake & John Hendry Park

 Discover East Vancouver's favorite family-friendly spot for swimming, strolling and enjoying the sunshine.
-A neighborhood park with a decided family bent, 27-hectare John Hendry Park is one of the most popular outdoor spots in East Van.
+A neighborhood park with a kid-friendly vibe, 27-hectare John Hendry Park is one of the most popular outdoor spots in East Van.

-Situated just south of the bustling shops and restaurants of Commercial Drive, the park boasts gorgeous mountain views, the tranquil Trout Lake--with its miniature beach--jogging trails, a well-used off-leash dog area, and practically every kind of sports amenity imaginable, from tennis and soccer to baseball and basketball.
+Situated just south of the bustling shops and restaurants of Commercial Drive, the park boasts gorgeous mountain views, the tranquil Trout Lake near Burnaby — with its miniature beach — jogging trails, a well-used off-leash dog area, and practically every kind of sports amenity imaginable, from tennis and soccer to baseball and basketball.

-The park is famous in Vancouver for playing host to the annual Illuminares Lantern Procession, when hundreds of glowing paper lanterns are set free in Trout Lake, and as the location for the climax of the Halloween-season Parade of Lost Souls, which brings an arty atmosphere to the park when it's transformed into a theatrical space of performance art for the evening.
+The park is famous in Vancouver for playing host to the annual Illuminares Lantern Procession, when hundreds of glowing paper lanterns are set free at Trout Lake.
+It's also often the location for the climax of the Halloween-season Parade of Lost Souls, which brings an arty atmosphere to the park when it's transformed into a theatrical space of performance art for the evening.

 Getting to Trout Lake & John Hendry Park

 Despite its natural surroundings, the park is easy to get to from urban Vancouver.
 The main entrance to the park is located at 3300 Victoria Drive and E 15th Avenue.
 There's a large, free parking lot at that entrance, making it easy for drivers to find a space to park.

 You don't have to have access to a car to get here though.
-You can avoid driving by biking, taking the bus or using SkyTrain; the park is just a short walk from the Broadway Station SkyTrain at E Broadway and Commercial Drive.
+You can avoid driving by taking the bus or using SkyTrain; the park is just a short walk from the Broadway Station SkyTrain at E Broadway and Commercial Drive.

 John Hendry Park History